• Home

 If you want to go and configure your own system from CXC Simulations, you can use the tool on their website to work out how much you need to invest.
 Or check out their certified pre-owned selection for something a little cheaper.

 But you don’t have to invest thousands to get into sim racing.
 Any reasonable gaming PC will work (I’m a fan of Chillblast if you don’t want to build your own).
-And for a wheel and pedal set-up, the Logitech G29/G920 is a popular and decent way to start for under £200 new (Available via Amazon, or at Currys PC World), or less secondhand via sites including ebay.
+And for a wheel and pedal set-up, the Logitech G29/G920 is a popular and decent way to start for under £200 new (Available via Amazon,) or less secondhand via sites including ebay.

 Share this: